 Calcium is the most abundant mineral in the body.
 When we think of Calcium, we usually associate it with needing adequate amounts for healthy bones and teeth.
-This is true, but calcium is vital for other body functions as well.
-Calcium is used for regulating the heart’s rhythm, nerve functions, muscle contraction, enzyme functioning and blood clotting.
+This is true, but calcium is also vital for other body functions.
+Calcium regulates the heart’s rhythm, nerve functions, muscle contraction, enzyme functioning and blood clotting.

 Daily calcium requirements(3)

 During pregnancy over age 19 years old, 1000 mg/day

 During lactation over age 19 years old, 1000 - 1200 mg/day

 Teens 14-18 years old during pregnancy and lactation 1300 mg/day

 Most of the demand for calcium during pregnancy is during the 3rd trimester when the baby’s skeletal system is developing at a rapid rate.
 Adequate calcium intake can protect against preeclampsia which causes high blood pressure in late pregnancy.

 Cavities during pregnancy are often blamed on the greater need of the developing baby using up mom’s calcium, but calcium not obtained from diet or supplements is removed from bone, not teeth.

 A focus on oral hygiene is important during pregnancy because hormones are changing, which can impact your oral health.
 Progesterone increases during pregnancy, causing an increase of acid in the mouth.
 (5) If you experience a lot of morning sickness, this can further increase the acid exposure to your teeth and make you more susceptible to sore, red and swollen gums and demineralization of your teeth.

 Getting used to life after the baby arrives takes time.
 You are up more often, getting less sleep, taking care of the baby, feeding the baby, and all of that can mean taking care of yourself takes more effort than before.